 Sometimes one blood pressure measurement is enough.
-However, to get really accurate measurements, doctors may take — or have a machine take — a number of readings over a 10 to 30-minute period.3 For home measurements, it is recommended that you take three consecutive measurements and record the average.
+However, to get really accurate measurements, doctors may take — or have a machine take — a number of readings over a 10 to 30-minute period.5 For home measurements, it is recommended that you take three consecutive measurements and record the average.

 If there is any doubt about the accuracy of your readings, you may even be sent home with an ambulatory blood pressure monitor that you wear for 24 hours.
-It will take measurements as you go about your day and also measure blood pressure as you sleep, exercise or do other physical activities.4 This 24-hour measurement can confirm whether your blood pressure is normal or not and prevent the risk that you may be treated unnecessarily.
+It will take measurements as you go about your day and also measure blood pressure as you sleep, exercise or do other physical activities.6 This 24-hour measurement can confirm whether your blood pressure is normal or not and mitigate the risk that you may be treated unnecessarily.

 It is a good idea to keep track of your typical blood pressure readings so you know whether your blood pressure is stable, getting worse, or getting better over time.
 Many people have no idea whether they have normal blood pressure or how their numbers may be changing.
 Recording your results is as easy as keeping track on a pad of paper kept next to your cuff, or creating a spread sheet on your computer.
 The key is having the numbers handy to go back and reference.